spotDL/spotify-downloader/README.md

 ### Announcing spotDL v3

-We rebuilt spotDL from scratch to be faster, simpler, and better than v2 of spotDL.
-Documentation is also a work in progress.
+We rebuilt spotDL from scratch to be faster, simpler, and better than spotDL v2.
+Documentation is still a work in progress.

 ⚠ We have dropped the active development of spotDL v2 due to support and maintainability.
 No focused efforts will be made to resolve v2 specific issues.